Return to the Forum homepage

 Lydia Louise (Yvonne) de Rothschild (née Cahen d'Anvers) (1899-1977)

 Lydia Louise (Yvonne) de Rothschild (née Cahen d'Anvers) was born on 26 August 1899, in Champs-sur-Marne, Île- de-France, France.
 She was the daughter of Colonel Robert Cahen d'Anvers of Paris and Sonia Warschawsky.
-Her father was a military man, who served in the First World War.
-During the First World War, along with her mother and younger sister, Renee, Yvonne spent time in Norfolk, Devon and Cornwall, England.
-Yvonne and her sister both contributed to the war effort, working on local farms and helping with the harvest.
-Yvonne loved riding and hunting and was an accomplished and elegant horsewoman.
-She was also very keen on motoring, owning several prestigious cars including a Rolls-Royce, Bugatti and Hispano-Suiza.
-She was part of the great social scene of Europe and during a dinner party in February 1926 met Anthony Gustav de Rothschild (1887-1961).
+During the First World War, while her father was on active service, Yvonne spent time in Norfolk, Devon and Cornwall, along with her mother and younger sister Renée, where they contributed to the war effort, working on local farms.
+Yvonne loved riding and hunting and was an accomplished horsewoman.
+She was also very keen on motoring, later owning prestigious motors including a Rolls-Royce, Bugatti and Hispano-Suiza.
+It was during a dinner party in February 1926 that Yvonne first met Anthony Gustav de Rothschild (1887-1961).
 The couple were married in England on 10 June 1926.
 They spent time at their properties at 42, Hill Street, Berkeley Square, London, and from 1937, at Ascott, Buckinghamshire, and Palace house, Newmarket.

-Yvonne was also an active member of the Buckinghamshire community, elected Rural Councillor in 1946 and Justice of the Peace in 1948.
+Yvonne was also an active member of the Buckinghamshire community, and was elected Rural Councillor in 1946 and Justice of the Peace in 1948.
 She took her civic duties very seriously and only resigned from them in 1970.
-Yvonne was closely involved with the building of workers' houses and cottages in the village of Wing, and he was praised for having 'the natural insight of an architect'.
+Yvonne was closely involved with the building of workers' houses and cottages in the village of Wing, nd he was praised for having 'the natural insight of an architect'.
 Yvonne was President of both the Women's Institute and Women's British Legion for the region.
-After her husband’s death, Yvonne continued to live at Ascott, in a cottage on the estate with her mother.
+After her husband’s death, Yvonne continued to live in a cottage on the Ascott estate with her mother.
 She died there on 6 January 1977, aged 77.

 See also Anthony Gustav de Rothschild »